 A side-track on the southern side of Uluru goes from the Kuniya carpark to Mutitjulu Waterhole; this is a popular short walk.

-Just after turning off the main (Uluru Base Walk) track is the Teaching Cave (where the Anangu elders taught boys how to travel through the bush, track and hunt for their food) and Kulpi Mutitjulu or the Mutitjulu Cave (below) which is the family cave.
+A short trail off the main Uluru Base Walk track leads to the Teaching Cave (where the Anangu elders taught boys how to travel through the bush, track and hunt for their food) and Kulpi Mutitjulu or the Mutitjulu Cave (below) which is the family cave.
 Many generations of Anangu families camped here.

-The track enters a shaded area, with tall grasses and red gum trees supported by the nearby waterhole.
+The Uluru Base Walk now enters a shaded area, with tall grasses and red gum trees supported by the nearby waterhole.

 The Mutitjulu Waterhole is a permanent water spring, at the base of Uluru, which provides a natural source of water to flora and fauna in the area and supports many diverse animals and plant species.